hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 | accessProtocol     | fc or iscsi  | The access protocol to use when accessing the persistent volume. |

 !!! important
-    • **No other parameters** are required in the `StorageClass` while cloning outside of those parameters listed in the table above<br />
+    • **No other parameters** are required in the `StorageClass` while cloning outside of those parameters listed in the table above.<br />
-    • Cloning using above parameters is independent of snapshot crd availability on kubernetes and it can be performed on any supported kubernetes version<br />
+    • Cloning using above parameters is independent of snapshot `CRD` availability on Kubernetes and it can be performed on any supported Kubernetes version.<br />
-    • Support for `importVolAsClone` and `cloneOf` is available from HPE CSI Driver 1.3.0
+    • Support for `importVolAsClone` and `cloneOf` is available from HPE CSI Driver 1.3.0.

 ### Snapshotting a volume
 During snapshotting process, any existing `PersistentVolumeClaim` defined in the `virtualCopyOf` parameter within a `StorageClass`, will be snapped as `PersistentVolumeClaim` and exposed through the HPE CSI Driver and made available to the Kubernetes cluster.